coralogix/cx-flutter-plugin/README.md

 # Official Coralogix SDK for Flutter.
-The Coralogix RUM Mobile SDK is lirary (plugin) for Flutter The SDK provides mobile Telemetry instrumentation that captures:
+The Coralogix RUM Mobile SDK is library (plugin) for Flutter The SDK provides mobile Telemetry instrumentation that captures:

 1. HTTP requests